How To Open A Locked Safe

 A locksmith may have to come out and get you in your safe before determining that this is the issue.
 Although sometimes locksmiths can manipulate these dials open without drilling, that’s not always the case.

 The easiest way to check for this issue is to try and wiggle the safe’s door with the handle.
 The vast majority of these safes will have some play when locked, and if yours does not, it may be overfilled.
-Try to compensate by pushing into the bottom of the door with your foot and pushing the handle while turning it.
+Try to compensate by pushing into the bottom of the door with your foot and pushing the handle in while turning it.
 With this method, you’ll be counteracting the weight of the items pushing on the inside of the safe’s door and it may open.
-If not call your local locksmith, the Houston Locksmith we all trust Guardian Safe & Lock!
+If not call your local locksmith for how to open a locked safe.

-Another issue that can stop your safe from opening is a relocker that has fired.
+Another issue that may have you googling “how to open a locked safe” is a relocker that has fired.
 Higher-quality safes include a feature known as a relocker which is designed to drop into the safe’s railing system when it’s being tampered with.

 Guardian Safe & Lock does not condone or recommend attempting to drill into your own safe, as there are literally dozens of ways amateur drilling can go wrong and cause severe injury or worse to the untrained person attempting to drill.